geishatokyo/sql-generator/README.md

 # Data sheet formats

-## Excel file
+## Excel (.xls) files

-Sheet corresponds with Database Table.
+Each sheet corresponds to a database table.

-So sheet name should be table name.<br />
+The sheet name should be the desired table name.<br />
-In sheet, first row must be column names, and after rows are record.
+Within the sheet, the first row must be composed of the column names.<br />
+Later rows are interpreted as records.

 # Structure

 ## Project class

-You write settings to this class.There is prepared DSL for setting.See below.<br />
+You write settings to this class.
+See below for the setting DSL.<br />
-You can extend setting grammer by mixin Project traits.<br />
+You can extend the setting grammar with mixin Project traits.<br />
-Convenient project traits are placed in the package com.geishatokyo.sqlgen.project.
+Convenient Project traits are placed in the package com.geishatokyo.sqlgen.project.

 ## Executor class

-This class controls sql generating processes.<br />
+This class controls the processes that generate SQL.<br />
-You can extend processes by mixin ProcessProvider traits.<br />
+You can extend processes with mixin ProcessProvider traits.<br />
-Convenient ProcessProvider traits are placed under the package com.geishatokyo.sqlgen.process.
+Convenient ProcessProvider traits are placed in the package com.geishatokyo.sqlgen.process.

 # Grammar